NorisTalaban/Hybrid_Agentic_Surveillance_and_Evaluation/README.md

 The introduction of the academic RAG slows down execution times, but gives agents a richer context to evaluate situations.
 It is a conscious tradeoff: more time for more informed responses.

 Due to the probabilistic nature of LLMs and other factors, the system does not guarantee 100% stability or veracity.
-But it is interesting to explore how far it is possible to push — after testing it for a few days I was impressed by how it handled, analyzed, and modified parameters and variables that change over time.
+But it is interesting to explore how far it is possible to push.
+After testing it for a few days I was impressed by how it handled, analyzed, and modified parameters and variables that change over time.

-The Supervisor (Agent 07) does not provide return feedback to other agents — it is only an external observer that evaluates the overall system health.
+The Supervisor (Agent 07) does not provide return feedback to other agents.
+It is only an external observer that evaluates the overall system health.
 The choice was deliberate: I did not want to increase call costs or introduce additional verifier agents.
 I preferred having a general overview and a working system with the current pieces, rather than a more complex but unstable architecture.